cpina/dacco/README.md

 The branch `dacco-imported-from-sourceforge-cvs` has no changes in the files that were imported (only this README.md file)

-The branch `main` has further changes.
+The branch `main` has further changes: this README, fixes in XML (typos, fix sorting, fix invalid attributes, etc.).

 ## Credits
 Copy paste from [https://www.catalandictionary.org/en/credits/](http://www.catalandictionary.org/en/credits/): authors or contributors of the XML files found here: